Ultimate Rewards Transfer Partners (2020)

 - Virgin Atlantic.
 Virgin Atlantic charges low mileage amounts for their own flights, especially during off-peak dates and with companion tickets, but has extremely high fuel surcharges.
 All flights are priced separately, so you are generally paying for a flight to London, and then a flight from London to your final destination.
 Award Chart.

-Using United miles is also the only way to fly on United, when there is no "saver" space available, whether you are flying domestically, or trying to connect with an international flight that departs another city.
+Using United miles is also the only way to get a frequent flyer ticket on United, when there is no "saver" space available, whether you are flying domestically, or trying to connect with an international flight that departs another city.

 Prices for off-peak flights on British Airways's own planes require fewer miles.
 If your itinerary combines multiple Oneworld airlines, other than British Airways, they use a different award chart, and charge based on the total distance traveled.

 The partner award chart is based on round trip travel.
 As long as you are travelling round trip, Iberia is cheaper than British Airways for very short flights (under 300 miles each way), short flights that start and/or end in the United States (under 1,000 miles each way), most flights where you need to make a connection, flights on American Airlines to Europe (where British Airways would add on a fuel surcharge), and some premium cabin flights.
 Even when Iberia requires slightly more miles than British Airways, it can often be a better deal due to lower fuel surcharges.

 On the other hand, if you only need a one-way ticket, Iberia is usually much more expensive.

 Virgin Atlantic uses separate award charts for each partner.
 For Delta, they currently only publish mileage information for flights to/from the UK, but you can use Virgin Atlantic points for any Delta flight.
 Since their prices are sometimes very good (and often much better than Delta's own pricing), it is always worth doing a search on Virgin Atlantic to check.